 Turn any Jira application dashboard into awallboardby plugging your computer into a TV monitor.
-The Wallboard is a dashboard gadget that acts as an information radiator to provide instant visual insight into project progress and team accomplishments.
-With your favorite dashboard selected, select More (box) > Vie w as Wallboard.
+The Wallboard is a dashboardgadgetthat acts as an information radiator to provide instant visual insight into project progress and team accomplishments.
+With your favorite dashboard selected, select More (was Wallboard.
 The dashboard will appear against a black background, and will rotate gadgets if the user enables the slideshow option.